ibm-cloud-docs/FileStorage/snapshots.md

 ## How Do I See a List of Snapshots with Space Consumed and Management Functions?

-A list of retained snapshots and space consumed can be seen on the Detail page (Storage, Block Storage or File Storage).
-Management functions (editing schedules and adding more space) are conducted on the Detail page using the Actions drop-down menu or links in the various sections on the page.
+A list of retained snapshots and space consumed can be seen on the Detail page (**Storage** > **File Storage**).
+Management functions (editing schedules and adding more space) are conducted on the **Detail** page using the **Actions** drop-down menu or links in the various sections on the page.

 ## How Do I View a List of Retained Snapshots?

-Retained snapshots are based on the number you entered in the Keep the last field when setting up your schedules.
-You can view the snapshots that have been taken under the Snapshot section.
+Retained snapshots are based on the number you entered in the **Keep the last field** when setting up your schedules.
+You can view the snapshots that have been taken under the **Snapshot** section.
 Snapshots are listed by schedule.

 ## How Do I See How Much Snapshot Space Has Been Used?

-The pie chart at the top of the Details page displays how much space has been used and how much space is left.
+The pie chart at the top of the **Details** page displays how much space has been used and how much space is left.
 You’ll receive notifications when you begin to reach space thresholds – 75%, 90%, and 95%.

 ## How Do I Change the Amount of Snapshot Space for My Volume?

 You may need to add snapshot space to a volume that did not previously have any or may require additional snapshot space.
 You can add between 5 GB and 4,000 GB depending on your needs.
 Note: Snapshot space can only be increased and not reduced.
 You may want to select a smaller amount of space until you determine how much space you actually need.
 Remember, automated and manual snapshots share the same space.

-Snapshot space is changed via Storage, Block Storage or File Storage.
+Snapshot space is changed via **Storage** > **File Storage**.

 1. Click on your storage volumes, click the **Actions** drop-down box, and click **Add More Snapshot Space**.
 2. Select from a range of sizes from the prompt.
 Sizes typically range from 0 to the size of your volume.
 3. Click **Continue** to provision the additional space.
 4. Enter any Promo Code you have and click **Recalculate**.
-The Charges for this order and Order Review will have default values.
+The **Charges for this order** and **Order Review** show default values.
 5. Click the **I have read the Master Service Agreement…** checkbox and click **Place Order**.
 Your additional snapshot space will be provisioned in a few minutes.

 ## How Do I Receive Notifications When I'm Close to My Snapshot Space Limit and Snapshots Are Deleted?